 It’s no secret that everybody learns and absorbs information differently.
 Our brains are all different and operate in unique ways, so why should we all try and use the same studying techniques?
 There are four main types of learners: visual, auditory, reading/writing and kinesthetic, broken down further into seven read/write learning style.

 No one type is better than the other and some people may identify with multiple learning styles.
 To focus on reading/writing learners, they grasp information best by utilizing note-taking strategies and transcribing concepts and ideas.
 Below are specific study tips for those who consider themselves to be a reading/writing learner to some degree.

 Take Notes During Class

 Fortunately for reading/writing learners, traditional school curriculum caters nicely to their learning style.
-Most teachers and professors require or at least recommend that students take written notes and review them to study, which is exactly how this type prefers to study.
+Most teachers and professors require or at least recommend that students take notes in a notebook and review them to study, which is exactly how this type prefers to study.

 To take class notes effectively, paraphrase what is verbally said by the professor and what is written on the lecture slides.
 You don’t need to write down everything word for word.
 In fact, it is better that you are able to take the information and write it in your own words in a way you can easily understand.

 Sometimes, students think that they can simply listen and remember the information to write down later on.
 This may be true for some auditory learners, but most of the time it is best to write down the key ideas as they are being delivered so you don’t forget or confuse them.

 Re-Write and Re-Read Your Notes

 Read Supplementary Information on a Topic

 For reading/writing learners who lean more toward the reading side, it may be useful to dedicate some time finding supplementary information on the topic you’re learning about.
 This way, you can not only read the assigned chapters or articles, but you can expand your knowledge and better understand concepts by gaining more in-depth information.